feredean/node-api-starter/README.md

 - Amazon's [EKS](https://aws.amazon.com/eks/)
 - Microsoft's [AKS](https://azure.microsoft.com/en-in/services/kubernetes-service/)

 This project is deployed on a cluster set up with [kops](https://github.com/kubernetes/kops) on [aws spot instances](https://aws.amazon.com/ec2/spot/).
-If there is interest I plan on going more in depth on this subject and provide a walkthrough.
+If there is interest I plan on going more in depth on this subject and provide a walk-through.

 ### MongoDB

-You can deploy MongoDB in a kubernetes cluster using [KubeDB](https://kubedb.com/).
-For more information about what the CRD supports visit [the documentation](https://kubedb.com/docs/0.12.0/guides/mongodb/).
+If you're like me and don't want the headache and uncertainty of managing your own production database take a look at [mongodb's atlas](https://www.mongodb.com/cloud/atlas).
+If you feel up to the task there are some kubernetes projects like [KubeDB](https://kubedb.com/) that can be of use.

 ## Deploying to Kubernetes